A Bicycle Helmet

 What one should I buy?

 There are many good helmets on the market.
 Consumer Reports has a few brand recommendations.
-But since the impact performance is legally regulated, you can choose based on how well a helmet fits your child and the one your child likes.
+Collapsible plastic liner materials recently appeared and offer promise, claiming to reduce concussion-level energy.
+Since basic impact performance is legally required, you can choose based on how well a helmet fits your child and which one your child likes.
+A discount helmet will be equally protective if you take the time to fit it carefully on your child.
 And the price, of course!

 How to Buy